Sorsogon-State-University-Bulan-Campus/bsit-2-2-2022-grp-7-casim-et-al/README.md

-# Offline Learning Games💡
+# Learning Games💡

-Best offline learning games for kids to play.
+Best learning games for kids to play.
 Not only educational but fun too.
-These games can play anytime and anywhere with no internet required.
+These games can play anytime and anywhere.
 Learn for fun!

 ## FAQ❓

 #### What's it all about?

-These are all about logic games, counting and fun puzzle.
+This is all about logic games, counting and fun puzzle.
 Very challenging games, start from beginner to expert.
 Great variety of games that rapid the development of children’s mind.

 #### What will they learn?